cdsittampalam/documentation/docs/Invite Trusted Parties.md

 1. To reject the pairing request, tap **Reject** in the Trusted Party screen.
 2. Authenticate using the biometric feature and 6-digit passcode.
 3. Tap **Confirm** in the Confirmation screen.
-A screen appears to show that approval has been granted.
+A screen appears which shows that approval has been granted.
 4. Tap **Close**.